cirosantilli/linux-cheat/media/book.md

 ##pdftk

-pdf Tool Kit
+PDF Tool Kit

-large feature set on dealing with pdfs pagewise.
+Large feature set on dealing with PDFs page wise.

-rather non standard command line interface (nothing to do with common POSIX or GNU conventions).
+Rather non standard command line interface (nothing to do with common POSIX or GNU conventions).

-merge two or more pdfs into a new document:
+Merge two or more PDFs into a new document:

     pdftk 1.pdf 2.pdf 3.pdf cat output 123.pdf